hari121229/dbt_macros/README.md

 # dbt-profiler
-The dbt_profiling package is inspired by dbt_hub.
+The dbt_profiling package is inspired from [dbt hub](https://hub.getdbt.com/data-mie/dbt_profiler/latest/).
-Only 150 columns are processed by the dbt_profiler packages.
+That package processed only 150 columns for data profiling.
 If we had more than 150, it wouldn't work. so that we could modify the package for processing more than 1000 columns.